Oriental Empires Game Cover

 • “What developers need to improve on is graphics, artwork (generals and king portraits look terrible) and diplomacy.”

-The music in the game is generally praised for its tranquil and atmospheric qualities, effectively enhancing the immersive experience of ancient China.
+The music in the game is generally praised for its tranquil and immersive quality, effectively capturing the essence of traditional Chinese culture.
 However, many players note that the soundtrack can become repetitive over time, leading to a desire for more variety in the tracks.
-Overall, while the music is well-designed and fits the setting, its limited range may detract from long-term enjoyment.
+Overall, while the music enhances the atmosphere and enjoyment of the game, its limited range may detract from long-term engagement.

 • “The music is good and fits the setting.”